a-mitani/mastering-ethereum/book/variables.md

-# Variables and Import
+# Variables

-Some macros can be used in the markdown source to import files or variables.
+A variable looks up a value from the book context.

 ### Define variables